Amedeo Carboni

 Amedeo Carboni (/it/; born 6 April 1965) is an Italian former footballer who played as a left-back.

 In a professional career which spanned 22 years and saw him appear in nearly 700 official games, he played mainly for Roma (seven seasons) and Valencia (nine), winning a combined eight major titles for the two clubs.

 Carboni was capped 18 times for the Italy national team, representing them at Euro 1996.

 Club career

 Early years

-Born in Arezzo, Tuscany, Carboni started playing professionally for local AC Arezzo, in Serie B. During his spell with the club he was also loaned twice, including a stint at AS Bari with which he made his Serie A debut, in a relegation-ending season.
+Born in Arezzo, Tuscany, Carboni started playing professionally for local Arezzo, in Serie B. During his spell with the club he was also loaned twice, including a stint at Bari with which he made his Serie A debut, in a relegation-ending season.

-After nearly meeting the same fate with Empoli FC, Carboni spent one season with Parma AC in the second division, following which he returned to the top level with UC Sampdoria, being first-choice and helping the Genoa team to win the Coppa Italia during his first season and also the UEFA Cup Winners' Cup in his second, playing the full 120 minutes in the final against R.S.C.
+After nearly meeting the same fate with Empoli FC, Carboni spent one season with Parma in the second division, following which he returned to the top level with UC Sampdoria, being first-choice and helping the Genoa team to win the Coppa Italia during his first season and also the UEFA Cup Winners' Cup in his second, playing the full 120 minutes in the final against R.S.C.
 Anderlecht (2–0 win).